 The good news is that Pure Parima offers plenty of sheets made with certified single-ply Egyptian cotton.
 Wondering what sheets will help you get the most restful night’s sleep?
 Here are some of the top bedding choices among Pure Parima customers:

 For a sleek, cooling sheet option, it’s hard to beat the Ultra Percale Sheet Set.
-Part of our Hotel Collection, this bedding option boasts a thread count of 350.
-The result is both breathable and delightfully crisp.
+Part of our Hotel Collection, the collection is both breathable and delightfully crisp.
 Made from extra-long staple single-ply cotton, this regal-looking set comes in shades of White, Carbon, Bone, and Slate, so it’s sure to meld with your current room decor.
 Shoppers can choose from sizes twin to king and California king.
 A coordinating duvet cover set is available for an added cost.

 Of course, not everyone is drawn to the fresh, crisp feel of percale.
 Those who prefer silky sateen bedding will surely adore our Hira Sheet Set.
-With a thread count of 400, this bedding option, which includes a fitted sheet, a flat sheet, and two pillowcases, is a perfect marriage of softness and breathability.
+This bedding option, which includes a fitted sheet, a flat sheet, and two pillowcases, is a perfect marriage of softness and breathability.
 Plus, the contemporary accent diamond embroidery adds modern elegance to any space.
 The stylish set comes in an array of shades, including White, Tan, Spa, and Midnight.
 It’s available in sizes twin, full, queen, king, and California king.